tbela99/workerize/README.md

 ## Using a class

-All class method are turned into async proxies
+All class methods are turned into async proxies

 ```javascript